What is the difference between patentable and infringing?

 “I have a patent.
 How can I still infringe?” – Why Your Patent Does Not Protect You from Infringement

 It boils down to this.
 A patent provides the owner with the right to stop others from using the patented invention.
-A patent does not confer the right to make or sell anything.
+A patent does not give you the right to make or sell anything.

 All Offense, No Defense: Why Patents Do Not Give Owners Freedom to Sell Their Patented Products

 A patent owner selling its own patented product may still be liable for infringing other patents.
 The reason has to do with the difference between patentability and infringement.
-To be patentable, an invention has to be novel and nonobvious over what’s been done in the past.
-We call the past stuff “prior art.”
+To be patentable, an invention has to be novel and nonobvious over what has been done in the past.
+We call the past stuff prior art.

-Prior art generally consists of earlier patents, printed publications, existing products and methods, technologies in public use, etc. Whether or not you can patent your invention essentially depends on how unique your invention is over what has already been done.
+Prior art typically includes earlier patents, printed publications, existing products and methods, technologies in public use, etc. Whether or not you can patent your invention essentially depends on how unique your invention is over what has already been done.

 Infringement, on the other hand, has nothing to do with the novelty of your product.
 Unlike patentability, the question of infringement turns on whether your product contains all the required limitations of at least one claim in a patent.